 The first Christmas that I spent sober I just held on for dear life.
 I stepped back and let my husband, son, and daughter take over “operation Christmas crazy” while I quietly sipped hot chocolate and observed.
-For my entire adult life, the stress of spectacular magic making at Christmas time had been an excuse for me to drink heavily, so that first year I let the magic simply be a sober me.
-Present, quiet, loving and drama free.
+For my entire adult life, the stress of spectacular magic-making at Christmas time had been an excuse for me to drink heavily, so that first year I let the magic simply be a sober me.
+Present, quiet, loving, and drama free.

-This year my ability to jump through hoops sprinkling sparkle dust everywhere at Christmas time has returned without the need to pickle myself.
+Now if I choose, my ability to jump through hoops sprinkling sparkle dust everywhere at Christmas time has returned without the need to pickle myself.
 My husband and kids have happily taken over many of the things I used to do to make our world feel extra festive and I can walk through grocery stores and shopping malls and hardly notice the alters to everything alcohol.

-But there is still something left from that first sober Christmas that makes me really angry about the way our world pushes alcohol even in the most seemingly benign situations.
-I was snuggling on the couch watching T.V. with my 15-year-old daughter that first sober Christmas, four years ago, dressed in our Christmas sweatshirts and sipping hot chocolate cozily, when this moment in the BBC special Noble Minds knocked me out of my comfort zone and reminded me that the bullying to drink in our culture runs deep and most likely always will.
+But there is still something that I will always remember from that first sober Christmas in 2015, that makes me really angry about the way our world pushes alcohol even in the most seemingly benign situations.
+I was snuggling on the couch watching T.V. with my 15-year-old daughter dressed in our Christmas sweatshirts and sipping hot chocolate cozily, when this moment in the BBC special Noble Minds, knocked me out of my comfort zone and reminded me that the bullying to drink in our culture runs deep, and most likely always will.

-At 28 minutes and 30 seconds into the show the panel is asked if science will progess to cure cancer or to encourage behavioral change for cancer prevention.
-Alcohol was mentioned as a risk factor and the response of the Noble Laureate in chemistry was so typical of our cultural attitudes toward alcohol.
+At 28 minutes and 30 seconds into the show, the panel is asked if science will progress to cure cancer, or rather encourage behavioral change for cancer prevention.
+Alcohol was mentioned as a risk factor, and the response of the Noble Laureate in chemistry was so typical of our cultural attitudes toward alcohol.
 I found it absolutely infuriating.
-In defense of alcohol he basically said Don’t blame alcohol for cancer it’s not a known carcinogen… it’s a by-product of the metabolic process of digesting alcohol that causes cancer…
+In defense of alcohol he basically said Don’t blame alcohol for cancer, alcohol itself is not a known carcinogen.
+It’s a by-product of the metabolic process of digesting alcohol that causes cancer…

-For all of the many reasons that drinking is glorified if you want to stop or slow down you will need support.
-Because it’s not just our culture that bullys us to drink it is also the liquid in the glass.
-Alcohol is a bully.
+For all of the many reasons that drinking is glorified, if you want to stop or slow down you will likely need support because it’s not just our culture that bullys us to drink it is also the liquid in the glass.
+Alcohol itself acts as a bully.
 The worst kind of bully.
-It looks pretty and we believe that it’s going to make us feel great but it robs us of our self-esteem.
-If you drink too much of it it works as a depressant and raises your anxiety levels making you want to reach for more.
-When people share their first post in our online community they often sound desperate, sad, hopeless, and alone because they are being bullied by the very thing that they have been told will bring them joy.
+It looks pretty and we believe that it’s going to make us feel great but for many of us it eventually erodes our self-esteem.
+If you drink too much alcohol, it acts as a depressant that also raises your anxiety levels making you want to reach for more to feel “better”, which increases your depression and anxiety levels.
+Most of the people who finally do succeed at stopping remember this as a hopeless hamster wheel they were stuck on for years.

 You will need a community that enables you to stay sober while the rest of the world is insisting that the problem is not with the drink but with the drinker.